coner-tech/coner-core/README.md

 ## Status

 Coner Core is deprecated.
 The Coner project has changed direction with a different software architecture in mind.
-Coner Core no longer fits into that role, at least not as it exists within this repository.
+Coner Core is no longer needed..